 Vintage Picker off limits home tour?
 Let me explain.
-I often read that people want to see behind-the-scenes spaces.
-Well, girls, I’m going to show it, but be forewarned!
-While I enjoy reading and drooling over beautiful home decor blogs, well, let’s just say I march to the beat of a different drummer.
+I often read that people enjoy seeing behind-the-scenes spaces, and I’m going to show it to you.
+This is reality people, but be forewarned!
+While I enjoy reading and drooling over beautiful home decor blogs…well, let’s just say I march to the beat of a different drummer.

-For the last 3 months, (ever since my blog began really) I have been stuck in a recliner waiting on broken bones to heal, so my not-so-neat hubby has been caretaker, cook, and chief bottle washer.
-He has done it all uncomplainingly.
-He not only takes care of me, but our dog and 2 cats.
+For the last 3 months, (ever since my blog began really) I have been stuck in a recliner waiting on broken bones to heal, so my not-so-neat hubby has been caretaker, cook, bottle washer, pet caretaker, and package shipper.
+He does it all uncomplainingly, and not only takes care of me, but our dog and 2 cats.
 And does all of my shipping for me while I’m laid up.

 While I’m recovering, I sleep, eat, and spend all day right here in this big ole recliner.
 It’s all arranged just so…and I know it looks a mess, but I know where everything is.
 That’s why this tour is off limits!